configcat/docs/website/docs/sdk-reference/dart.md

 ### Default user

 There's an option to set a default user object that will be used at feature flag and setting evaluation.
-It can be useful when your application has usually a single user only, or rarely switches users.
+It can be useful when your application has a single user only, or rarely switches users.

 You can set the default user object either on SDK initialization: